 apasionar

-Translation: to excite; to impassion; to inflame; to arouse passion; to enthuse
+Translation: to excite; to impassion; to inflame; to arouse passion; to enthuse (verb)

 Etymology: Derived from the Spanish word 'pasión' (passion), which comes from Latin 'passio' (suffering, emotion), ultimately from 'pati' (to suffer).
 The prefix 'a-' indicates causation, so 'apasionar' literally means 'to cause passion.'
 The English cognate 'passion' shares the same Latin root, making this connection helpful for English speakers learning Spanish.